-First woman to perform open heart surgery and first African American woman elected a fellow to the American College of Surgeons
+First woman to perform open heart surgery and one of the first African American woman elected a fellow to the American College of Surgeons

 Hometown: Tuskegee, Alabama